tuyenivt/demo_ai_app/telehealth-chatbot/README.md

 uvicorn main:app --reload
 ```
 The service will listen on `http://localhost:8000`.
 You can send:
-- `POST /ingest` with a PDF/Markdown file or S3 key (admin only) to index documents.
+- `POST /ingest` with a PDF/Markdown file to index documents.
 - `POST /chat` with JSON `{"query": "Your question here"}` to get an answer.

 ## Docker Deployment